lastweek/lastweek.github.io/docs/notes/go/golang.md

 especially in kernel: I have to carefully order the error handling code at the end of function, have proper labels and write proper goto.
 Here, `defer` elegantly solves this complex error handling issue.

+**Goroutine**

+Stack: a goroutine usually has a small stack typically 2KB.
+But unlike an OS thread, a goroutine's stack is not fixed; it grows and shrinks as needed.
+It could beas much as 1GB.

+Scheduling: what's the policy there?
+Does the runtime use some sort of timer if user code is not giving up control?
+It is an M:N scheduler.
+Some internal documentation: https://github.com/golang/go/blob/master/src/runtime/HACKING.md

+## Go Runtime

+The source code is here under this directory [src/runtime](https://github.com/golang/go/tree/master/src/runtime).
+A huge directory with a lot of files.
+Why not create more subdirectories to better organize all these files?